DavidGerva/davidgerva/README.md

 <h1 align="center">Hi 👋, I'm David</h1>

-<h3 align="left">An Italian Software Engineer with a passion for user and customer experience through cutting edge technology and innovation.
+<p align="left">An Italian Software Engineer with a passion for user and customer experience through cutting edge technology and innovation.
 I am interested in data structures and algorithms, algorithmic trading and machine learning with a curiosity for AI.
 Always eager to learn something new.

-Passionate about open source, looking to find my space in this world.</h3>
+Passionate about open source, looking to find my space in this world.</p>

 - 🔭 currently working on a **RaspberryPi project**, and with cpp and python
 - 👍 looking for freelance opportunities